anawebdev/portfolio/README.md

 -	cross browser compatibility is achieved using vendor prefixes and separate stylesheets for IE and Safari

+**Debugging**

+- the page fully passes the validation test on https://validator.w3.org

 **How to improve**

--	responsiveness: by using browser cache
+-	performance: by using browser cache